Welcome to the Wrecking Ball!

 Welcome to the Wrecking Ball! is Grace Slick's 1981 follow-up to her solo album Dreams (1980).
 Her third solo album, it was released before stepping back into her old position in Jefferson Starship.
 The lyrics of the first track include numerous references to Slick's dislike of rock journalists and critics.
-The album rose to #48 on the Billboard charts.
+The album rose to No. 48 on the Billboard charts.